 Overtaking a large vehicle such as a lorry or bus needs extra care and attention.
 Larger vehicles can obscure the view to the front of your car more and so overtaking can be more difficult.
 Follows these guidelines.

-- pull back from the vehicle in order to give yourself a greater view ahead.
-If you get too close to the vehicle your view ahead will be limited and you may fail to see hazards such as a slow moving vehicle in front of the large vehicle.
+pull back from the vehicle to give yourself a greater view ahead.
+If you get too close to the vehicle your view ahead will be limited and you may fail to see hazards such as a slow-moving vehicle in front of the large vehicle.

 Overtaking On The Left